Wilder Communities

 The State of Nature report tells us that 41% of UK species are in decline; it is clear that we need more people than ever to champion nature’s recovery in order to reverse this trend.

-Find out more through the project information booklet and get in touch with the team if you’re interested in getting involved.
-Email Dunsmore@wkwt.org.uk
+To find out more about the project or if you’re interested in getting involved, please email Olivia.Williams@wkwt.org.uk

 Severn Trent logo